 In recognition of the centennial year of the American College of Physicians, the Annals of Internal Medicine is re-publishing a series of historical articles that relate to new articles on the same diseases or clinical questions that were addressed in the original papers.
 Annals hopes readers find this of interest and welcome responses, especially from those who were practicing at the time of publication of the original paper who might offer insights as to the impact of the earlier paper on their knowledge or practice.

 Watch the American College of Physicians Centennial video, presented during our Internal Medicine Meeting 2015 Opening Ceremony, that explores 100 years of ACP history.

 Centennial History Book - To Serve Our Patients and Profession: A Centennial History of the American College of Physicians (1915-2015)

-A commemorative book on the history of the College will be published, edited by EVP/CEO Emeritus John Tooker, MD, MACP and President Emeritus of ACP, David Dale, MD, MACP, and with contributions from many past officers, leaders and staff.
+A commemorative book on the history of the College has been published, edited by EVP/CEO Emeritus John Tooker, MD, MACP and President Emeritus of ACP, David Dale, MD, MACP, and with contributions from many past officers, leaders and staff.

 The art of medicine: Osler redux: the American College of Physicians at 100

 This perspectives piece on the history of ACP was published May 2 in The Lancet.

 To celebrate ACP’s 100th anniversary, the American College of Physicians’ Council of Resident/Fellow Members invited medical students, residents/fellows, and physicians to express their unique vision of medicine through visual and literary art for the ACP Art Exhibition & Competition: The Past, Present, and Future of Medicine.

 Earn CME Credits with ACP

 ACP offers internists many CME options for the completion of AMA PRA Category 1 CME Credits™.
 Attend live meetings, work online, or watch course recordings on your own schedule.